Institut d'études politiques de Lyon: In North-America

-Bowdoin College, Brown University, the University of California (including the University of California, Berkeley, the University of California, Los Angeles and the University of California, San Diego), Georgetown University, the University of Pennsylvania (including the Wharton School), and the University of Virginia in the United States; the Instituto Tecnológico Autónomo de México in Mexico, as well as the El Colegio de México also in México;
+Bowdoin College, Brown University, the University of California (including the University of California, Berkeley, the University of California, Los Angeles and the University of California, San Diego), Georgetown University, the University of Pennsylvania (including the Wharton School), and the University of Virginia in the United States; in Mexico, the Instituto Tecnológico Autónomo de México, as well as the El Colegio de México and Universidad Iberoamericana.

 The École nationale d'administration publique, the University of British Columbia, McGill University, the Université de Montréal (including HEC Montreal), the University of Ottawa and the University of Toronto in Canada;

 In Oceania

 The University of Queensland, the University of Melbourne, the University of Sydney in Australia.

 Each year, approximately 200 students from Sciences Po have the opportunity to study abroad during the third year of the academic curriculum.
 Reciprocally 250 foreign students come to study to the IEP in Lyon.

 Dual Master's degrees and special network of universities and colleges

 Dual Master's degrees with French colleges and universities

 Sciences Po Lyon offers dual master's degrees with institutions such as the École nationale des travaux publics de l'État (ENTPE), EMLYON Business School, the École Normale Supérieure de Lyon, the CFJ Paris-based Journalism School and Training center, Jean Moulin University Lyon 3.